psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 Brand also provides a reference to who other than the John Aubrey:

 > [Aubrey, in the "Remains of Gentilisme," MS. Lansd.
 Brit.
 Mus.
 226, says that, in his time, in Shropshire, &c. there was set upon the board a high heap of Soul-cakes, lying one upon an- other, like the picture of the Shew-bread in the old Bibles.
 They were about the bigness of two- penny cakes, and every visitant that day took one.
-He adds, " There is an old rhyme, or saying, *'A Soule-cake, a Soule-cake, have mercy on all Christen Soules for a Soule-cake.'*"]
+He adds, "There is an old rhyme, or saying, *'A Soule-cake, a Soule-cake, have mercy on all Christen Soules for a Soule-cake.'*"]

 So what did Aubrey have to say for himself?
 From an [1881 edition](https://archive.org/details/remainesgentili01aubrgoog/page/n38/mode/2up?q=soul+cake) of *Remaines of Gentilisme and Judaisme*, edited by James Britten, we see at p23-4 a placin go the tradition on All Souls' Day (November 2nd):